-Mindful of the technological developments that are taking place and of the sector's reliance thereon, no restriction is imposed on the location of the MLRO, i.e. the MLRO need neither be present in Malta nor in the jurisdiction from where the operations of the given licensee are being conducted-and.
-It is left to the subject person to determine where the MLRO can have access to all the necessary information/documentation to effectively carry out his obligations be best placed to carry out the functions associated therewith in an effective and timely manner, bearing in mind the technological resources deployed by the subject person and any requirements and restrictions imposed by law thereon.
+Mindful of the technological developments that are taking place and of the sector's reliance thereon, no restriction is imposed on the location of the MLRO, i.e. the MLRO need neither be present in Malta nor in the jurisdiction from where the operations of the given licensee are being conducted.
+It is left to the subject person to determine where the MLRO can be best placed to carry out the functions associated therewith in an effective and timely manner, bearing in mind the technological resources deployed by the subject person and any requirements and restrictions imposed by law thereon.

-5.2 GroupThe Compliance Officer
+5.2 THE COMPLIANCE OFFICER

 In terms of Regulation 5(5)(c) of the PMLFTR, licensees have to consider whether, considering the nature and size of their business, it is necessary to appoint a Compliance Officer to oversee the daily implementation of its AML/CFT measures, policies, controls and procedures.
-In relation to Where a Compliance Officer is to be appointed and it is someone other than the MLRO, the licensee has to ensure that the same basic requirements applicable to the appointment of the MLRO are equally met when it comes to the Compliance Officer.
+Where a Compliance Officer is to be appointed and it is someone other than the MLRO, the licensee has to ensure that the same basic requirements applicable to the appointment of the MLRO are equally met when it comes to the Compliance Officer.
 The Compliance Officer has to be an officer of the licensee and of sufficient seniority and command as to actually influence decision-taking within the structures of the licensee.